des-k/CodeGuide/README.md

 --------------------------------------------------------------------------------

-Determine how are you going to solve the problem from learcpp.com
+Determine how are you going to solve the problem
 --------------------------------------------------------------------------------

 This is the “how” step, where you determine how you are going to solve the